 San Diego Unified School District ("District") began operations in 1854 under the laws of the State of California.
 The San Diego Unified School District serves more than 120,000 students in preschool through grade 12, including Charter Schools, and is the second largest district in California.
-The District's educational facilities include 108 elementary schools, 9 K-8 schools, 25 middle/junior schools, 23 senior high schools, 12 atypical/alternative schools, 47 State preschools sites, 4 child development centers, 4 special education centers and the District is the sponsoring agency for 46 charter schools.
+The District's educational facilities include 108 elementary schools, 10 K-8 schools, 24 middle/junior schools, 23 senior high schools, 12 atypical/alternative schools, 54 State preschools sites, 2 child development centers, 4 special education centers and the District is the sponsoring agency for 43 charter schools.
+There were no changes in the District's boundaries in the current year audited.